tipdotdev/website/website/policies/terms.md

 *   Use a buying agent or purchasing agent to make purchases on the Services.
 *   Make any unauthorized use of the Services, including collecting usernames and/or email addresses of users by electronic or other means for the purpose of sending unsolicited email, or creating user accounts by automated means or under false pretenses.
 *   Use the Services as part of any effort to compete with us or otherwise use the Services and/or the Content for any revenue-generating endeavor or commercial enterprise.
-*   Use the Services to advertise or offer to sell goods and services.
+*   Use the Services to advertise, offer, or sell goods via a third party application.
 *   Sell or otherwise transfer your profile.
 *   Sell or paywall NSFW or 18+ content.
 *   Paywall products via tips through tip.dev.